lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 To clarify the matter in terms of concrete technologies, SQLAlchemy is a wonderful tool to abstract the access to an SQL database, so the internal implementation of the repository could use it to access a PostgreSQL database, for example.
 But the external API of the layer is not that provided by SQLAlchemy.
 The API is a reduced set of functions that the use cases call to get the data, and the internal implementation can use a wide range of solutions to achieve the same goal, from raw SQL queries to a complex system of remote calls through a RabbitMQ network.

-A very important feature of the repository is that it always returns domain models, and this is in line with what framework ORMs usually do.
+A very important feature of the repository is that it can return domain models, and this is in line with what framework ORMs usually do.
 The element in the third layer have access to all the elements defined in the internal layers, which means that domain models and use cases can be called and used directly from the repository.

 For the sake of this simple example we will not deploy and use a real database system.
 Given what we said, we are free to implement the repository with the system that better suits our needs, and in this case I want to keep everything simple.
 We will thus create a very simple in-memory storage system loaded with some predefined data.